 Clearly, the impact of BLOOM goes beyond changing the lives of young people and their parents or guardians.
 The principles are applicable in many settings.
 The program also impacts the lives of the facilitators.

 One facilitator, Mumcy Nomalungeelo Dlamini Hlophe, was extremely impressed with the program.

 “I was greatly privileged to be one of CEDPA’s facilitators at Hillside Primary School,” she said.
 “This was one of the best programs I ever worked with in my teaching career.
 It helped empower both the girls and boys we taught.
 It did not end by empowering the children, but it also empowered the teachers as well.
 The program encouraged us to deal with sensitive subjects that we were not comfortable to deal with before.

 “Furthermore, [the program] created a strong bond between the facilitators and children.
 They were more free to share any problems, which they never did before.
 [CAF!] classes became safe spaces for both teachers and children; they came out of their shells and actively participated.
 A number of children for the first time were brave enough to report cases of abuse from home without any fears.”

 Mumcy’s experience with the program is not the exception.
 We continually hear testimonials of lives that have been changed because of BLOOM.

 BLOOM is transformational in all senses of the word.
-Finding a program that can touch the lives of not only the beneficiaries, but also the implementers, is rare.
+Finding a program that can impact the lives of not only the participants, but also the facilitators, is rare.
 Having evidence to support that claim is even rarer.
-After three decades and counting, BLOOM continues to touch lives and make futures brighter.
+After three decades and counting, BLOOM continues to positively impact lives and make futures brighter.